 Guidelines for all Theme courses

-All Theme courses have the common goal of cultivating in students a member of habits of mind:
+All Theme courses have the common goal of cultivating in students a number of habits of mind:

 - thinking ethically about important challenges facing our society and world;